lmazure/rag/Gherkin/README.md

 ```
 will create `my_list.json` which is the list of all keywords appearing in the `samples/*.feature` files.
 Keywords that only differ by integer values, float values, string values, or parameter names are merged (the longest one is kept).
-Use `--string_delimiter "'"` if the string values are delimted by single quotes (by default, they are delimted by double quotes).
+Use `--string_delimiter "'"` if the string values are delimited by single quotes (by default, they are delimited by double quotes).

 ## Extraction of the keywords appearing in a GitHub project
 ```sh